 Earlier this year, the central bank amended its monetary policy goals to adapt to these new environments and pave the way for a more robust and inclusive economic recovery.
+The Federal Reserve Board Chairman Jerome Powell recently said, "As the central bank of the United States, the Federal Reserve is charged with promoting monetary and financial stability and the safety and efficiency of the payment system".

-New Monetary Policies
+Federal Reserve Crypto Monetary Policies

 The Federal Reserve’s mandate is to aim for maximum employment and price stability.
 In the past, the central bank defined price stability as two percent inflation as measured by the Personal Consumption Expenditures price index.
 The two percent goal was also symmetric, so there was equal concern with inflation falling above or below the target.

 In August, the Fed adopted a new monetary policy framework that had been in development since last year.
-The new statement said that the central bank would “likely aim to achieve inflation moderately above two percent for some time” under a strategy that it called a “flexible form of inflation targeting”, known as Flexible Average Inflation Targeting.
+The new statement said that the central bank would “likely aim to achieve inflation moderately above two percent for some time” under a strategy that is called a “flexible form of inflation targeting”, known as Flexible Average Inflation Targeting.

 Flexible Average Inflation Targeting, or FAIT, means that the Fed will target an average two percent rate of inflation over an extended period of time.
 As a result, the central bank will push inflation above the target rate for some time to make up for the time it has been below target, which is designed to create a long-term average of two percent.

 The Fed also announced changes to the way it measures employment.
-Rather than looking exclusively at non-accelerated inflation rate of unemployment, or NAIRU, it will consider a wider range of statistics and base decisions on “assessments of the shortfalls of employment from its maximum level” and won’t raise interest rates just because unemployment is low.
+Rather than looking exclusively at the non-accelerated inflation rate of unemployment, or NAIRU, it will consider a wider range of statistics and base decisions on “assessments of the shortfalls of employment from its maximum level” and won’t raise interest rates just because unemployment is low.

-What It Means for Crypto
+What It Means For Crypto

 Many investors are concerned that the combination of record fiscal spending and massive Federal Reserve balance sheets could lead to an increase in inflation.
 With the Fed’s new monetary policy, the central bank has essentially said that it would allow inflation to rise higher than two percent before taking action to curb it.